mandober/js-data-structures/linked-list/README.md

 ```

 Having all nodes to [[Prototype]] link to `LinkedList.prototype` feels unnecessary because tail nodes don't have any business accessing the methods on the prototype object, so it seems reasonable to remove tailing nodes from the prototype chain during their creation.

-![Linked list diagram 2][ll2]
-Diagram 1: All nodes, except the first that represents the list itself, are removed from the [[Prototype]] chain.

 ```js
 var LinkedList = function () {